What Superannuation Means in Australia

 Concessional contributions are tax deductible:

-For the 2013–14 tax year the maximum concessional contributions that qualify for a tax deduction depend on whether you’re under or over 60 years of age.
+For the 2014–15 tax year the maximum concessional contributions that qualify for a tax deduction depend on whether you're 49 years or over on 30 June 2014.

 (Note: From 1 July 2012 if you earn more than $300,000 and you make a concessional contribution, the rate of tax payable on this contribution increases from 15 per cent to 30 per cent.)